penghui-yang/AutoMAT/README.md

-# AutoMAT: A Hierarchical Autonomous Framework for Accelerating Multi-Objective Alloy Design
+# Autonomous, Physics-Grounded Pipeline for Multi-Objective Alloy Design

 AutoMAT is a hierarchical and autonomous framework for alloy discovery that integrates large language models (LLMs), automated CALPHAD simulations, AI-driven search, and experimental validation into a unified design loop.
 To our knowledge, AutoMAT is the first system to span the entire alloy design pipeline, from ideation to simulation and optimization, offering a more scalable, interpretable, and efficient alternative to conventional methods.